khalil-sam/un-client/README.md

 ## Current State

-We have a working interface with links to reoslutions and countries.
+We have a working interface with links to resolutions and countries.
 The countries page has countries listed alphabetically.
 Once you click on a country you can have a list of resolutions that can be sorted by year.
 You can click on load more to have an infinite scroll.
 Similarly the resolutions page has a number of resolutions where you can see the details of resolutions and the votes.

 ## What we used for this part